B3C: A Minimalist Approach to Offline Multi-Agent Reinforcement Learning: Methodology

 \section{Methodology}

 To achieve the aforementioned goal, we focus on a BC regularization-based approach.
 In multi-agent settings, the presence of multiple agents amplifies the issue of overestimation, as mentioned in Sec.\ref{sec:offline_marl}.
+Consequently, the BC regularization-based approach is susceptible to either over-regularization or unstable critic learning.
+This occurs because the joint action space grows exponentially with the number of agents, increasing the likelihood of encountering unseen actions during policy evaluation.
+As a result, critic updates become unstable and prone to divergence, which in turn encourages excessive reliance on the BC term to stabilize training, leading to over-regularization and performance degradation when the dataset quality is limited.

-Consequently, the BC regularization-based approach is susceptible to either over-regularization or unstable critic learning, which often stems from insufficient regularization.
-We propose a simple yet effective regularization method called \textbf{B}ehavior \textbf{C}loning with \textbf{C}ritic \textbf{C}lipping (\textbf{B3C}), which prevents over-regularization while ensuring stability, allowing a focus on the RL objective and thereby significantly improving performance.
+To address these challenges, we propose a simple yet effective regularization method called \textbf{B}ehavior \textbf{C}loning with \textbf{C}ritic \textbf{C}lipping (\textbf{B3C}), which prevents over-regularization while ensuring stability, allowing a focus on the RL objective and thereby significantly improving performance.
 Additionally, we explore the application of value factorization techniques with B3C, which remains understudied.